 The purpose of this assignment is to finish the filesystem you began in Homework 2.
 At the end of this assignment, you should have a working filesystem that can be used to store actual files.

-You may write in any language that is supported on Knuth or Wilkes and that supports Fuse, but as mentioned in class, I strongly recommend C or C++.
+You may write in any language that is supported on Wilkes and that supports Fuse, but as mentioned in class, I strongly recommend C or C++.
 Your code will be tested on Wilkes and must compile and run there.

 Your assignment is to finish the FAT-like filesystem that you began in Homework 2.
 Your finished filesystem should have the following features: